baselime/docs/faq.md

 Baselime works with any environment where OpenTelemetry is available.
 Moreover, Baselime provides an HTTP API where you can send events individually from environments where OpenTelemetry is not available.

-Baselime has a native integration with both serverless and container platforms on AWS:
+Baselime has a native integration with container platforms on AWS:
-- AWS Lambda
 - Amazon ECS (Fargate and EC2)
 - Amazon AppRunner

+These integration enable logs, metrics and traces generated without OpenTelemetry to be automatically ingested into Baselime.
 ---

 ## Does Baselime support multi-accounts and multi-regions?